- Extradition Institute

 Extradition Institute

-Extradition, the process of handing over criminals, recognises no borders within the framework of international law.
-Organised crime from various countries establishes close contacts across borders, with criminals committing offences in one country and then hiding in another, often changing their residences and receiving support and assistance from others.
+Extradition cooperation, the process of handing over criminals, recognizes no borders within the framework of international law.
+Organized crime from various countries establishes close contacts across borders, with criminals committing offenses in one country and then hiding in another, often changing their residences and receiving support and assistance from others.
 This makes the issue of extradition highly relevant.
-At the same time, there is a tendency for many states to be reluctant to extradite their own citizens who have committed crimes abroad.
-Meanwhile, other countries are more willing to hand over “their own”.

-The Legal Nature of Extradition
+The Legal Nature of the Extradition treaty with the us

-Understanding the legal nature of extradition also varies.
-Some scholars believe that the extradition of criminals is purely an administrative matter, as often the decision on it is made not by a court but by the government or one of its bodies.
-Consequently, this institution could be classified under administrative law.
-At the same time, extradition can be seen as an element of criminal procedural law, given that it involves a process of transferring a person who has committed a crime to another country with certain procedural safeguards in place.
+At the same time, extradition can be seen as an element of criminal procedural law, given that it involves the process of transferring a person who has committed a crime to another country with certain procedural safeguards in place.
 Extradition can also be considered part of criminal law, specifically as an aspect of the punishment execution system.

 Issuing system